observeinc/aws-sam-apps/DEVELOPER.md

 For the beta version of the same app in the same region: observeinc-us-west-1/apps/collection/beta/packaged.yaml

-## Versioning

-We follow semantic versioning.
-Please ensure your branch and commit names adhere to this convention.

-## Contribution
+## Versioning and Contribution

-We welcome contributions!
-Please refer to our contribution guidelines for more information on how to submit pull requests, report issues, and suggest improvements.
+We adhere to semantic versioning for our branch and commit names.
+For more information on the contribution process, commit message standards, and branch naming conventions, please see our [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Additional Resources